js-code-crafter/codeweaver/README.md

 ## Overview

-**Codeweaver** is an unopinionated microframework built with `Express`, `TypeScript`, and `Zod` (v4), seamlessly integrated with `Swagger` for comprehensive API documentation.
+**Codeweaver** is an microframework built with `Express`, `TypeScript`, and `Zod` (v4), seamlessly integrated with `Swagger` for comprehensive API documentation.
 Its modular architecture for routers promotes scalability and organized development, making it easy to expand and maintain.
 Routers are automatically discovered and wired up through a conventional folder structure, simplifying project organization and reducing boilerplate.
 Routers can be nested, allowing you to compose complex route trees by placing sub-routers inside parent router folders.
 It also uses `utils-decorators`, a collection of middleware utilities (throttling, caching, and error handling) designed to strengthen application resilience.

 ## Features and Technologies Used